mlabs-haskell/cem-script/docs/goals_and_soa.md

 Such kind of manual SMT solving exercises are known source for security bugs and complicated code.

+Checking such constraints leads to code bloat in form of bunch of utility functions.

 Making Plutus contract invariant to `TxIn` ordering and participation in multi-script scenarios lead to similar kind of complications.